-- 2.10 The North Yorkshire County Structure Plan (as amended by Alteration No. 3 1995) provides the overall strategic policies for the County to 2006 and contains a number of policies (W1-W3) which relate directly to waste disposal.
-The Policies have been saved for 3 years under transitional arrangements under the new planning system. - 2.11 A revised Deposit Draft North Yorkshire Waste Local Plan (WLP) was published in 2001 (for the period up to 2006).
-A public inquiry was held to consider objections to the Plan between June and August 2002.
-Proposed Modifications were published in January 2003 and a Further Proposed Modification was published in June 2003. - 2.12 The County Council published its North Yorkshire Minerals and Waste Development Scheme in February 2005.
-This anticipates that the Waste Local Plan will be adopted in Spring 2005 and it will be saved for a period of 3 years, during which time the Waste Core Strategy will replace the Plan. - 2.13 Aims of the WLP include: - To encourage a reduction in the amount of waste that requires treatment and disposal; and - To encourage a move away from traditional waste disposal methods to alternative methods of re-use and recovery.
+- 2.12 The North Yorkshire County Structure Plan (as amended by Alteration No. 3 1995) provides the overall strategic policies for the County to 2006 and contains a number of policies (W1-W3) which relate directly to waste disposal.
+The Policies have been saved for 3 years under transitional arrangements under the new planning system. - 2.13 The County Council adopted the North Yorkshire Waste Local Plan (WLP) in May 2006.
+Aims of the WLP include:

+- To seek a reduction in the amount of waste that requires treatment and disposal; and - To encourage a move away from traditional waste disposal methods to alternative methods of re-use and recovery. - 2.14 Section 5 deals with reduction, re-use and recovery.
+Policy 5/4 of the WLP states that:

-2.14 Policy 5/3 of the WLP states that "Proposals for major retail and community developments will be required to provide facilities for the public to recycle waste within the related car parking area."
+"Proposals for major retail and community developments will be required to provide facilities for the public to recycle waste within the related car parking area."